VaibhavChemboli116/Dynamic_Ad_Recommender_Chatbot/README.md

 ## 🧪 Usage

-To run the chatbot, simply execute the Python script from your terminal:
+To run the chatbot, simply execute the Python script from your terminal after creating your .env file:

 ```bash
 python ad_recommender.py